asterion-digital/asterion-as-code/infra-rpi/README.md

 Once this is done, exit `ctrl+c` and reboot `reboot now`.

-## TO DO - FINISH MOUNT INSTRUCTION
+### Mount the filesystem

 ```
-# Create a partition on our attached storage
-# NOTE: Ensure you follow the interactive prompts that follow properly to configure the partition
+# Format the new partition with the `ext4` fs type
 sudo mkfs.ext4 /dev/sda1

+# Create an easily-identifiable label for the fs
+e2label /dev/sda1 asterion-fs

-# Create the directory on the volume that will be the default location of the mount path
+# Create the directory on the volume that will be the default location of the mount point path
 cd /mnt/ && sudo mkdir -p data/k3s

+# Mount the volume to the mount point path set above
+sudo mount /dev/sda1 /mnt/data/k3s

+# Confirm the mount process succeeded
+df -h
 ```

 <hr />